isc-projects/bind9/bin/dnssec/dnssec-settime.rst

 .. option:: -p C/P/Pds/Psync/A/R/I/D/Dds/Dsync/all

    This option prints a specific metadata value or set of metadata values.
-   The ``-p`` option may be followed by one or more of the following letters or strings to indicate which value or values to print: ``C`` for the creation date, ``P`` for the publication date, ``Pds` for the DS publication date, ``Psync`` for the CDS and CDNSKEY publication date, ``A`` for the
+   The :option:`-p` option may be followed by one or more of the following letters or strings to indicate which value or values to print: ``C`` for the creation date, ``P`` for the publication date, ``Pds` for the DS publication date, ``Psync`` for the CDS and CDNSKEY publication date, ``A`` for the